 - Granulated Sugar.
 Just the classic sugar!

 - Baking powder.
 NOT baking soda.
+Looking for gf baking powder?
+Check out this guide here.

 - Fresh blueberries.
 This recipe uses fresh blueberries, see notes below on making scones with frozen berries or raspberries.